Health status of Asian Americans: Mental health

 The statistics on mental disorders in Asian American populations may be lower than the actual incidence.
 Mental illness is highly stigmatized in many Asian cultures, so symptoms are likely underreported.
 Asian Americans thus express more somatic symptoms than their European American counterparts when under mental or emotional distress.
-An example of this is hwabyeong or “suppressed anger syndrome” in Korean culture.
+An example of this is hwabyeong or "suppressed anger syndrome" in Korean culture.
 This is considered a culture-bound syndrome, as it is only manifested in Korean populations.
 The syndrome describes a range of psychosomatic symptoms including headache, anxiety, insomnia, heat sensation, and indigestion that arises from familial stressors like infidelity, in-law conflict, and oppressive patriarchal family structure.
 An inability to express frustrations due to cultural expectations of family harmony leads to a buildup of emotions and the resulting psychosomatic symptoms.
 Because of this kind of cultural variation in mental disorders and expression of symptoms, lack of health care access, and an underutilization of mental health resources, researchers have difficulty obtaining accurate statistics about Asian American mental health.
 Various organizations are providing more visibility and encouragement of utilizing mental health resources.
 One entity, called the Asian Mental Health Collective, aims to normalize and de-stigmatize mental health within the Asian community.
 They provide resources and a directory of Asian therapists in the U.S., of which 220 out of a total of 587 speak an Asian language.
 With over dozens of Asian languages, there needs to be more access to non-English speaking mental health providers.
 Asians and Asian American are not a monolith.

 Some of the key factors that affect mental health in Asian Americans include acculturation, language barriers among parents and children, and intergenerational conflict.
 Acculturation describes the physical and psychological changes that occur when two cultures meet and encompasses the changes that occur when immigrants and refugees assimilate into a new culture.
 Immigration to a country with a vastly different culture can be considered a stressful life event that leads to culture shock, migration shock, and acculturative stress.
-Frequently diagnosed disorders in recent immigrants include depression, posttraumatic stress disorder (PTSD), anxiety, and schizophrenia, though the rate of incidence of mental health problems decreases with increased assimilation and time in a new country.
+Frequently diagnosed disorders in recent immigrants include depression, PTSD, anxiety, and schizophrenia, though the rate of incidence of mental health problems decreases with increased assimilation and time in a new country.
 Refugees from Southeast Asian countries like Cambodia and Laos also experience high rates of PTSD from war traumas and resettlement stressors.

 Varying English proficiency among immigrant Asian parents can be a source of conflict between parents and children.
 One study shows that in immigrant Chinese families, the level of English proficiency in the parental generation correlates with indicators of child and adolescent psychological well-being.
 Another factor that contributes to intergenerational conflict is differing cultural values between the host society and the parents.
-This serves as a source of stress and psychological duress for American adolescents, as they are socialized into the host culture while still expected to maintain their parents’ heritage.
+This serves as a source of stress and psychological duress for American adolescents, as they are socialized into the host culture while still expected to maintain their parents' heritage.